rajmahendra/IronMaster/README.md

 |                                                          |                  |          |

 # Credits
-* This work is based on Ironsworn (found at www.ironswornrpg.com), created by Shawn Tomkin, and licensed for our use under the Creative Commons Attribution-NonCommercial-ShareAlike 4.0 International license  (creativecommons.org/licenses/by-nc-sa/4.0/).
+* This work is based on Ironsworn (found at [IronswornRPG](http://www.ironswornrpg.com)), created by Shawn Tomkin, and licensed for our use under the Creative Commons Attribution-NonCommercial-ShareAlike 4.0 International license  (creativecommons.org/licenses/by-nc-sa/4.0/).
-* Oracle is borrowed from DiscordSworn
+* Oracle is borrowed from [DiscordSworn](https://github.com/ribbanya/discordsworn)